 - Campus Institutional (CI) Zones: Yes you can have vending carts set up for retail sales and services in CI2.
 CI1 limits the square footage of Retail Sales and Service uses.
 IR allows Retail Sales and Service uses as accessory and if identified in the institution’s approved impact mitigation plan or conditional use master plan.

-Please call the Planning and Zoning information line if you have questions.
+Please call General Inquiries if you have questions.

 Put food carts and vending carts in vehicle areas